Customer support(877) 777-0450

 The law firm responsible for the trademark filing offering constituting an advertisement is Swyft Legal, LLC who can be reached at [email protected].
 Swyft Legal, LLC is licensed by the Arizona Supreme Court under license number 70173.
 All legal services provided in connection with the attorney-led trademark process are provided by Swyft Legal, LLC.
 Swyft Filings is an affiliate of Swyft Legal, LLC.

-How to Apply For a Business EIN
+How to Apply for an EIN (Employer Identification Number)

-By Swyft Filings|Published on : Jun 2, 2023|Updated on : Apr 3, 2026|
+By Maria Sanchez|Published on : Jun 2, 2023|Updated on : May 22, 2026|

 10 min read